CycL: Rules

-(or in looser English, if you have a particular animal that has a backbone, then there will be a link from that particular animal expressing the concept of that animal's "biological Mother".
+(Or in looser English, if a given animal has a backbone, then there will be a link from that animal expressing the concept of that animal's "biological Mother".
 The thing that "fills in the blank" for the biological Mother must also be able to be categorized as a Female Animal.)

 Microtheories

 The knowledge base is divided into microtheories (Mt), collections of concepts and facts typically pertaining to one particular realm of knowledge.
 Unlike the knowledge base as a whole, each microtheory is required to be free from contradictions.
 Each microtheory has a name which is a regular constant; microtheory constants contain the string "Mt" by convention.
 An example is #$MathMt, the microtheory containing mathematical knowledge.
 The microtheories can inherit from each other and are organized in a hierarchy: